 CT: What makes your bakery the best?

 CV: First of all, because we are still small.
-We have only one bakery in Paris, not ten outlets, there is just one.
-When you look for something which is supposed to be craft-made, there cannot be lots of outlets.
+We have only one bakery in Paris, not 10 outlets.
+When you look for something that is supposed to be craft-made, there cannot be lots of outlets.
 There is a human limit.

 When you claim to make a top-quality product, you can only have one shop.
 So a single shop with a very limited range, that’s also a sign that it’s truly handmade and homemade, locally.
-We only have a few products, not twenty kinds of bread and fifty kinds of viennoiserie.
+We only have a few products, not 20 kinds of bread and 50 kinds of viennoiserie.

 The last thing is our reputation.
 It’s not because we’re friends with journalists.
-It’s just because we are known for making the best croissants and the best bread, not only in Paris, but from what I read and hear from many people, probably in the world.
+It’s just because we are known for making the best croissants and the best bread, not only in Paris, but from what I read and hear from many people around the world.